-By the time the pupils reach Class 8, they encounter the full weight of their physical bodies.
-They feel both burdened by the new weight of theirs bodies as well as energised by the new physical strength.
-They need opportunities to explore and feel this new combination of weight and strength.
-Outdoor pursuits are encouraged at this age.
+Class 8: The pupils now encounter the full weight of their physical bodies.
+They feel both burdened by the new weight of their bodies as well as energised by the new physical strength.
+They need opportunities to explore and physical strength.
+They need opportunities to explore and feel this new combination of